 The pancreas

 The body is designed to keep the level of glucose in your blood constant.
-The human pancreas contains one to two million pancreatic islets (also called endocrine pancreas cells and islet of Langerhans cells) housing different endocrine cells, primarily insulin-secreting beta cells, glucagon-producing alpha cells, and somatostatin-secreting delta cells (which serve to block the secretion of both insulin and glucagon from adjacent cells).
+The human pancreas contains one to two million pancreatic islets (also called endocrine pancreas cells and islet of Langerhans cells) housing different endocrine cells, primarily insulin-secreting beta cells, glucagon-producing alpha cells and somatostatin-secreting delta cells (which serve to block the secretion of both insulin and glucagon from adjacent cells).
 Interestingly, although islets compose only 1–2% of the human pancreas, they receive up to 10% of the total pancreatic blood supply (Rahman, M. S., Hossain, K. S., Das, S., Kundu, S., Adegoke, E. O., Rahman, M. A., Hannan, M. A., Uddin, M. J., & Pang, M. G., 2021).

 The beta cells in your pancreas monitor your blood sugar level every few seconds.
 When your blood glucose rises after you eat, the beta cells release insulin into your bloodstream.
-Insulin acts like a key, unlocking muscle, fat, and liver cells, so that glucose can penetrate them.
-Once inside, the cells convert glucose into energy to use right then, or store it to use later.
+Insulin acts like a key, unlocking muscle, fat and liver cells so that glucose can penetrate them.
+Once inside, the cells convert glucose into energy to use right then or store it to use later.

 As glucose moves from the bloodstream into the cells, blood sugar levels start to drop.
 The beta cells in the pancreas can tell this is happening, so they slow down the amount of insulin they are making.
 At the same time, the pancreas slows down the amount of insulin that it is releasing into the bloodstream.
 When this happens, the amount of glucose going into the cells also slows down.
-Interestingly, insulin also helps our bodies store fat and protein.
+Insulin also helps our bodies store fat and protein.

 Here is a great video that discusses the role of the pancreas.